Customer Services

 1.Clerical re-check

-a) a re-check that all assessment criteria have been marked;
+This will ca) a re-check that all assessment criteria have been marked;

 b) a re-check that the marks have been properly transferred from the assessment documentation;